Virginia Beach, Virginia: Geography

 Virginia Beach is located at 36.8506°N 75.9779°W.

 According to the United States Census Bureau, the city has a total area of 497 sqmi, of which 249 sqmi is land and 248 sqmi (49.9%) is water.
-It is the largest city in Virginia by total area and third-largest city by land area.
+It is the largest city in Virginia by total area and third-largest city by land area, and by far the largest by water area.
 The average elevation is 12 ft above sea level.
 A major portion of the city drains to the Chesapeake Bay by way of the Lynnhaven River and its tributaries.

 The city is located at the southeastern corner of Virginia in the Hampton Roads area bordering the Atlantic Ocean.
-The Hampton Roads Metropolitan Statistical Area (officially known as the Virginia Beach-Norfolk-Newport News, VA-NC MSA) is the 37th largest in the United States, with a total population of 1,707,639.
-The area includes the Virginia cities of Norfolk, Virginia Beach, Chesapeake, Hampton, Newport News, Poquoson, Portsmouth, Suffolk, Williamsburg, and the counties of Gloucester, Isle of Wight, James City, Mathews, Surry, and York, as well as the North Carolina county of Currituck.
-While Virginia Beach is the most populated city within the MSA, it actually currently functions more as a suburb.
-The city of Norfolk is recognized as the central business district, while the Virginia Beach oceanside resort district and Williamsburg are primarily centers of tourism.
+The Hampton Roads metropolitan area (officially the Virginia Beach–Norfolk–Newport News, VA–NC Metropolitan Statistical Area) is the 37th largest in the United States, with a total population of 1.7 million.
+While Virginia Beach is the most populated city within the metropolitan area, it functions as a suburb.